enterspeedhq/enterspeed-docs/docs/integrations/webhooks.md

 # Webhooks

 :::info
+We are currently working on a UI for Destinations.
+This means that you'll soon be able to setup Webhooks directly from the Enterspeed APP yourself.
+But note, the Webhook destination itself is fully ready for production.

-Webhooks is still in preview, contact us if would like to try it out.
+For now, contact us if you want to get started.
 :::

 Webhooks in Enterspeed are HTTP callbacks that will send all generated views by schemas with the [destinations field](../reference/fields.md#destinations) to a URL configured in the Webhook.
 This means that you can decide on the schema level which views you want to send to the webhook.